 Access: AACC offerings remain an affordable and accessible option to citizens of Anne Arundel County and the surrounding area.
 This proposed certificate is an exceptionally affordable training option for students, especially because Spanish certificate training at regional institutions of higher education cost upwards of \$9,000 per student to complete.
-If approved, the 16-credit certificate will cost approximately \$2, 356 at Anne Arundel Community College.8 This certificate also increases access to employable skills in bilingual needs in the state.
+The 16-credit certificate will cost approximately \$2, 356 at Anne Arundel Community College.9 This certificate also increases access to employable skills in bilingual needs in the state.

-Success: In 2018, The National Skills Coalition reported that 43% of Maryland jobs were classified as "middle skills" or those that require education beyond high school, but not a fouryear degree.9 Like all of the certificate programs at AACC, this certificate program boasts a clear pathway for students made up of six Spanish courses that can be applied to a myriad of "middle skills" positions.
-Couple that with AACC's transparent college policies, admissions and enrollment procedures, and wrap-around student support services (e.g.: Advising, library services, Veteran Support Center, etc.), AACC aims to support students who strive to enter the mid-level workforce with a tangible credential.
+Success: In 2018, The National Skills Coalition reported that 43% of Maryland jobs were classified as "middle skills" or those that require education beyond high school, but not a four-year degree.10 Like all of the certificate programs at AACC, this certificate program boasts a clear pathway for students made up of six Spanish courses that can be applied to a myriad of "middle skills" positions.
+Couple that with AACC's transparent college policies, admissions and enrollment procedures, and wrap-around student support services (e.g.: Advising, library services, Veteran Support Center, etc.), AACC aims to support student success and makes completing this certificate streamlined and straightforward for students who strive to enter the mid-level workforce with a tangible credential.
 Furthermore, this certificate program will positively contribute in helping traditional and non-traditional students develop cultural competence that can be translated to working with people from diverse backgrounds in the workplace and community.

 Innovation: Consistent with the Maryland State Plan, AACC continues to offer innovative programs that are instructed by credentialed and experienced faculty members.
-In line with Strategy 8, this certificate provides students with opportunities to "support workforce development and improve workforce readiness."10
+In line with Strategy 8, this certificate provides students with opportunities to "support workforce development and improve workforce readiness."11